 Soy milk, almond milk, and other non-dairy products may also be options.
-Check to see if they're fortified with calcium and other nutrients.
 When shopping for these drinks, choose the unsweetened products to avoid added sugar.

 Meat, Poultry, Fish, and Meat Substitutes: The American Heart Association suggests two servings of fish a week.
 Eat more heart-healthy tofu and other soy protein, too.
 Limit fatty cuts of meat.

 - Beef, lean cuts and lean ground round or sirloin